Yvonne De Carlo: 1940–1942: Beginnings in Hollywood

-Paramount Pictures (1942–1944)
+1942–1944: Contract with Paramount

 Following an interview at Paramount, De Carlo was cast as one of Dorothy Lamour's handmaidens in Road to Morocco (1942).
-She was given a screen test for the role of Ata in The Moon and Sixpence, but lost the part to Elena Verdugo.
-She returned to Paramount for a bit role in Lucky Jordan (1942) and found another small part in a Republic Pictures film, Youth on Parade (1942), which she later called a "dreadful ... bomb".
-After recovering from a bout of bronchial pneumonia, she went to Paramount Pictures and signed a six-month contract, possibly going up to seven years, starting at $60 a week.
+She got a screen test for the role of Ata in The Moon and Sixpence, but lost to Elena Verdugo.
+She returned to Paramount for a bit role in Lucky Jordan (1942) and found another small part in a Republic Pictures film, Youth on Parade (1942), which she later called a "dreadful ... bomb."
+After recovering from bronchial pneumonia, she went to Paramount and signed a six-month contract, possibly going up to seven years, starting at $60 a week.

-For her first assignment as a Paramount player, De Carlo was loaned out to Monogram Pictures to play a Florentine Gardens dancer in Rhythm Parade, starring Nils Granlund (who had requested her for the role) and Gale Storm.
-She then appeared as an extra in Paramount's The Crystal Ball (1943), of which she wrote, "Only my left shoulder survived after editing".
+For her first assignment as a Paramount player, De Carlo was loaned to Monogram Pictures to play a Florentine Gardens dancer in Rhythm Parade, starring Nils Granlund (who had requested her for the role) and Gale Storm.
+She then appeared as an extra in Paramount's The Crystal Ball (1943), of which she wrote, "Only my left shoulder survived after editing."
 She asked director Sam Wood for a part in his next film, For Whom the Bell Tolls (1943), and he gave her a small role in the cantina scene with Gary Cooper.

 De Carlo was also seen in Let's Face It (1943), So Proudly We Hail!
-(1943) and Salute for Three (1943), She kept busy in small roles and helping other actors shoot tests.
-"I was the test queen at Paramount", she said later.
+(1943) and Salute for Three (1943).
+She kept busy in small roles and helping other actors shoot tests.
+"I was the test queen at Paramount," she said later.
 But she was ambitious and wanted more.
-"I'm not going to be just one of the girls", she said.
-Cecil B. DeMille, Paramount's most famous director, saw De Carlo in So Proudly We Hail! and arranged for a screen-test and interview for a part in his film The Story of Dr. Wassell (1943), and subsequently selected her for a key role.
-He ended up choosing Carol Thurston for the role of Tremartini and casting De Carlo in an uncredited part as a native girl, but he promised her another role in a future film.
+"I'm not going to be just one of the girls," she said.
+Cecil B. DeMille, Paramount's most famous director, saw De Carlo in So Proudly We Hail! and arranged for a screen test and interview for a part in his film The Story of Dr. Wassell (1943).
+He subsequently selected her for a key role.
+He ended up choosing Carol Thurston for the role of Tremartini and casting De Carlo in an uncredited part as a native girl, but promised her another role in a future film.

-Shortly after losing the role of Tremartini, De Carlo was loaned out to Republic Pictures to portray the Native American princess Wah-Tah in Deerslayer.
+Shortly after losing the Tremartini role, De Carlo was loaned to Republic Pictures to portray Native American princess Wah-Tah in Deerslayer.
 It was her first featured role in a full-length film.
-At Paramount, she played unbilled bit roles in True to Life (1943) and Standing Room Only (1944), and also made a screen test for the role of Lola in Double Indemnity (1944).
+At Paramount, she played unbilled bit roles in True to Life (1943) and Standing Room Only (1944).
+She also tested for the role of Lola in Double Indemnity (1944).
 She was billed in a short, Fun Time (1944) and went to MGM to play an uncredited lady-in-waiting in Kismet (1944).

 The New York Times later dubbed De Carlo "threat girl" for Dorothy Lamour "when Dotty wanted to break away from saronging."
-This had its origin when De Carlo was set to replace Dorothy Lamour in the lead of Rainbow Island (1944); however Lamour changed her mind about playing the role.
+This had its origin when De Carlo was set to replace Dorothy Lamour in Rainbow Island (1944); however, Lamour changed her mind about the role.
 De Carlo was given a bit part in the final movie.